PnPie/C-advanced-oline-Gomoku/README.md

 Then you will be asked for a password to identify whether you are an **administrator** or a **client player**.

-- administrator: define the rule of this match.
+- administrator: define the rule of this match, including *number of clients*, *size of board*, *number of stones in a row to win*.
-> number of clients.
-> size of board.
-> number of stones in a row to win.

 - client: connect to the server to play.